th1k/PNPT-Preparation/PEH/ch07. Active Directory/a. Initial Attack Vectors/SMB Relay Attack.md

 #### Requirements

--   ﻿﻿SMB signing must be disabled on the target
+- SMB signing must be disabled on the target
--   ﻿﻿Relayed user credentials must be admin on machine
+- Relayed user credentials must be admin on machine

 >Note: In this case Vegeta is admin on both the Planet Vegeta Machine and Earth Machine